 - The UK & Ireland are relatively unusual in allowing 17-year-olds to drive–the legal driving age in the majority of European countries is 18.
 Only in Hungary and Iceland can you also drive at 17.

-- Most European countries require you to have your insurance, vehicle registration, and sometimes personal identification documents with you in the vehicle while you are driving.
+- Most European countries require you to have your insurance or protection plan, vehicle registration, and sometimes personal identification documents with you in the vehicle while you are driving.
 Don’t forget to keep them with you!

 Seeing Europe with a Rental Car